frappe/frappe_io/frappe_io/www/help/migrations.md

 handle these schenarios.

-When you pull updates from any Frappe app (including Frappe), you should run `frappe --latest all` to apply schema changes and data migrations if any.
+When you pull updates from any Frappe app (including Frappe), you should run `bench migrate` to apply schema changes and data migrations if any.

 ## Schema changes